GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

 On a scale from [0] being negligible/none to [5] being the worst performance cost of settings:

-Main|Split Audio - Splits the audio into left(top half) and right(bottom half) channels [4]
-Main|Scale - Popup to adjust scaling curves using dragging and scrolling of points [0] Main|Curviness - Curves/Smooths the bars with a Savitzky Golay Filter [1] Main|Interpolation - By averaging old data with new data it makes the bars appear less noisy [1] Main|Audio Buffer - Audio frames in the buffer.
+Main|Profiles - Save, Load and Delete profiles that save all your settings [0] Main|Split Audio - Splits the audio into left(top half) and right(bottom half) channels [4] Main|Scale - Popup to adjust scaling curves using dragging and scrolling of points [0] Main|Curviness - Curves/Smooths the bars with a Savitzky Golay Filter & Moving Avg.
+[1] Main|Interpolation - By averaging old data with new data it makes the bars appear less noisy [1] Main|Audio Buffer - Audio frames in the buffer.
 The higher the number the higher the accuracy, but old data lingers [3]